 Elon, North Carolina

-This chapter illustrates the absolute sovereignty of God.
+Today we come to a great chapter that illustrates the sovereignty of God.
 We will see that clearly here.
 It gives us a case study in divine providence.
-We are going to look at how God worked providentially in Saul’s life and how He works in our own life.
-This chapter is amazing but first we need to do some quick review.
+We are going to look at how God worked in Saul’s life and what He did in Saul’s life, He does in our life but first we need to do some quick review.

 The Tale of Two Saul’s